I’m going to start with my favorite training whistle. Also, I’ll give you my pick of the top three best dog whistles for training most pet dogs.

-There are whistles that sound ‘thin’ or high and reedy, and whistles that are so high, humans can’t even hear them
+There are some that sound ‘thin’ or high and reedy, and others that are so high, humans can’t even hear them

 Then there are the different sounds that you can make with a whistle by changing the way that you blow yours.